MaxLeap/Docs/en/Android/Guide/CloudData.md

 ### Verifying Emails

 Enabling email verification in an application's settings allows the application to reserve part of its experience for users with confirmed email addresses.
-Email verification adds the emailVerified key to the LASUser object.
-When a LASUser's email is set or modified, emailVerified is set to false.
-LAS then emails the user a link which will set emailVerified to true.
+Email verification adds the emailVerified key to the LCUser object.
+When a LCUser's email is set or modified, emailVerified is set to false.
+LC then emails the user a link which will set emailVerified to true.

 There are three emailVerified states to consider:

-true - the user confirmed his or her email address by clicking on the link LAS emailed them.
-LASUsers can never have a true value when the user account is first created. false - at the time the LASUser object was last fetched, the user had not confirmed his or her email address.
-If emailVerified is false, consider calling fetch() on the LASUser. missing - the LASUser was created when email verification was off or the LASUser does not have an email.
+true - the user confirmed his or her email address by clicking on the link LC emailed them.
+LCUsers can never have a true value when the user account is first created. false - at the time the LCUser object was LCt fetched, the user had not confirmed his or her email address.
+If emailVerified is false, consider calling fetch() on the LCUser. missing - the LCUser was created when email verification was off or the LCUser does not have an email.

 ### Current User